12th Grade: What You Need to Do to Prepare for College

 Sign up for student orientation at your new university and politely notify other colleges that you won't attend.

 Graduate and you're on your way!
-Find out what to do once you're admitted to college, take a quiz to see if you'll be a good roommate or read over our dorm room supply list.
+Take a quiz to see if you'll be a good roommate or read over our dorm room supply list.